rfsheffer/QuestHands/README.md

 bSupportQuestHandsTracking=True
 ```

 Note **bSupportQuestHandsTracking** bool.
 If the QuestHands plugin is enabled this is true by default.
-Setting it to false disabled the important android manifest options which lets the app have hands tracking.
+Setting it to false will disable the important android manifest options which lets the app have hands tracking.

 If you want a configuration which works well for the Quest you can use this projects configuration as a starting point.